Governor Dr Jamie Bennett

-We first noticed Unlocking Potential when Gethin liked a post about HMP Woodhill so thought I’d see what it was about, intrigued I Direct messaged Gethin getting a quick response a few emails and phone calls later we had him booked in for June 18th .
+We first noticed Unlocking Potential when Gethin liked a Twitter post about HMP Woodhill, so I thought I’d see what it was about, intrigued I Direct Messaged Gethin, getting a prompt response, a few emails and phone calls later we had him Booked In for June 18th .

-I was given lots of info on what Gethin had done at other prisons and was confident that both staff and the men in our custody would benefit .
-Gethin relaxed relatable style of delivery was perfect his message is simple but profound.
+I was given lots of information on what Gethin had done at other prisons and was confident that both staff and the men in our custody would benefit .
+Gethin’s relaxed, relatable style of delivery was perfect – his message is simple but profound.

 Personally I’ve never seen a speaker have so much impact and I know that at HMP Woodhill we really want as many return visits as Gethin can do , both for the men and the staff .